Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 Longer fixes can be great for certainty, but if prices fall you may be locked in.
 Consider your appetite for flexibility.

-If you’re unsure which factors matter most for your household, start with the form at Compare fixed deals and we’ll help you narrow down suitable options.
+If you’re unsure which factors matter most for your household, start with the form at the comparison form and we’ll help you narrow down suitable options.

 Cheapest fixed rate energy now: FAQs

-Is a fixed tariff always cheaper than a variable tariff?
+Is a fixed tariff cheaper than the price cap right now?

 Does my postcode affect fixed energy prices?